 Please feel free to download and display or distribute the A5 flier below.
 Putting this on display in local shops, village halls, notice boards etc. may encourage your community to care for and enjoy house martins when they return.

-Sketches of house martins nesting in artificial nest cups on our house in Gilling East, North Yorkshire last summer.
+Sketches of house martins nesting in artificial nest cups on our house in Gilling East, North Yorkshire.